johankraft/DevAlertDemoSTM32L475/README.md

 ### Viewing crash dumps with GDB/CrashDebug

-Copy the crash_debug.bat or crash_debug.sh script from the <dispatcher>/template directory and update the File Mappin rule for "dmp" so that it is called with the right arguments.
+Copy the crash_debug.bat or crash_debug.sh script from the <dispatcher>/template directory and update the "File Mapping" entry for "dmp" so that it is called with the right arguments.
 For example:
 - Extension: dmp
 - Executable: C:\DevAlertDispatcher\crash_debug.bat
 - Startup folder: C:\DevAlertDispatcher
-- Parameters: ./latestcrashdump/aws_demos.elf ./latestcrashdump/latest.dmp --gdb
+- Parameters: /path/to/firmware-${revision}.elf ${file} --gdb

 In general, CrashDebug is called via the GDB client, in the following way:

     arm-none-eabi-gdb main.elf -ex "set target-charset ASCII" -ex "target remote | CrashDebug --elf main.elf